Emergencies

 Should I call an ambulance?

-Telephone consultation services are available from the Tokyo Fire Department when you are unsure if your child is in need of an ambulance.
+Telephone consultation services are available from the Tokyo Fire Department when you are unsure if your child is in need of an ambulance (No English service available).

 Tokyo Fire Department Telephone Service